This lecture gives an overview of how to prepare and preprocess neuroimaging (EEG/MEG) data for use in TVB.

-This module covers many of the types of non-invasive neurotech and neuroimaging devices including Electroencephalography (EEG), Electromyography (EMG), Electroneurography (ENG), Magnetoencephalography (MEG), functional Near-Infrared Spectroscopy (fNRIs), Magnetic Resonance Imaging (MRI), Positron Emission Tomography (PET), and Computed Tomography
+This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

 This lecture introduces you to the basics of the Amazon Web Services public cloud.
-It covers the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.
+It covers the fundamentals of cloud computing and goes through both the motivations and processes involved in moving your research computing to the cloud.

-This lecture covers how FAIR practices affect personalized data models, including workflows, challenges, and how to improve these practices.
+This lecture discusses how FAIR practices affect personalized data models, including workflows, challenges, and how to improve these practices.

-This lecture covers how brainlife.io works, and how it can be applied to neuroscience data.
+In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 This lecture focuses on ontologies for clinical neurosciences.